Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 ## Long-term (k-nearest-neighbours / KNN) memory

-The second modification if to actually have a database of *all* previous keys and values.
+The second modification is to actually have a database of *all* previous keys and values.
 This allows the model to find the top `k` most relevant keys for its current queries, incorporating values from any part of the past sequence.
 This is only used on a single layer near the output of the model.

 The vector index which allows looking up the most similar keys is [Faiss](https://faiss.ai/) from Meta.
 It can be used completely on the GPU which makes it super fast.